nanolith/mockcpp/README.md

 integration with the unit testing framework, I kept this as a TODO.

 I would like to make this framework easier to use and understand.
 Suggestions about how to do this are welcome.
-My first focus was to get the framework running, and my second idea was to make it available to others who might need something like this.
+My first priority was to get the framework running, and my second idea was to make it available to others who might need something like this.